stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 ## 1.14
 ### What's the purpose of interrupts?
 How does an interrupt differ from a trap?
 Can traps be generated intentionally by a user program?
 If so, for what purpose?
-Interrupts are hardware-generated change-og-flows used to send signals to the CPU that a service is needed urgently.
+Interrupts are hardware-generated change-of-flows used to send signals to the CPU that a service is needed urgently.
 They literally "interrupt" the CPU so that it will drop what it's doing and summon an interrupt handler to deal with the cause of the interrupt (solve that problem).
 A trap is simply a software-generated interrupt.

 ## 1.15
 ### Explain how the Linux kernel variables HZ and jiffies can be used to determine the number of seconds the system has been running since it was booted